 Petitioners point to EPA's acknowledgement that emission performance may degrade over time, citing this as evidence that restoring and maintaining a unit's best historical annual emission performance is not achievable.
 Non-State Brief, at 57.
 Yet the Rule does not require units to "replicate" past performance in a vacuum.
 Id.
 Instead, it identifies a particular class of existing units-those undertaking large, capital-intensive modifications that significantly increase their hourly firing rate-and requires them to meet a standard they have already demonstrated they can achieve by incorporating improved operating practices, equipment upgrades or other alternatives such as gas co-firing.
-Response to Comments for

-Modified and Reconstructed EGUs-Chapter 6, 6.1-20, EPA-HQ-
+Response to Comments for Modified and Reconstructed EGUs, Ch.
+6, 6.1-20, EPA-HQ-OAR-2013-0603-0307 (JA4324).

-OAR-2013-0603-0307 (JA\).

-Given the technology-forcing nature of section 111, Sierra Club, with the best system of emission reduction for modified steam units.
+Given the technology-forcing nature of section 111, Sierra Club, 657 F.2d at 364, such a modest standard is reasonable and consistent with the best system of emission reduction for modified steam units.